Meet The Board

 I am a realtor by trade, a mom by choice, and Vice President of the Savannah Chapter of the Federation of Democratic Women.
 Becoming a mother and moving to a new area of the country really opened my eyes to a lot of political and social issues and made me more determined than ever to create change, both for myself and future generations.
 I strongly believe in the idea of leaving this world better than I found it, and that is my life goal.
 I am passionate about so many issues we as a society face today, but I especially focus on reproductive rights, paid maternity leave, universal healthcare, affordable childcare, and several facets of criminal justice and prison reform.
 I look forward to using my position in this organization to inspire others to action and create real and lasting change.

-Gail Buckner isn't just our Secretary but also the President of the National Federation of Democratic Women.
+Gail Buckner isn't just our 3rd Vice President but also the President of the National Federation of Democratic Women.
 Gail was a Democratic member of the Georgia State Senate, representing its 44th District from 2009 to 2011.
 She was formerly a Georgia State Assembly representative of district 76, encompassing parts of Clayton County from 1990 to 2006.
 She represented district 76 and was also a candidate for Secretary of State of Georgia.
 Gail is married to her husband Charles Buckner and they have been married for 41 years.
 Together they have three children who were educated in the public schools of the Clayton County School System.
 They are now successful adults with children of their own.